 Amenities can vary based on the train or bus you take.

-- Wi-Fi: Available on the Hiawatha and Borealis trains and the Connecting Service Bus to stay connected.
+- Wi-Fi: Available on the Hiawatha and Borealis trains, as well as the Connecting Service Bus, to stay connected.

 - Seats: Spacious and comfortable seating with ample legroom.

-- Scenic Views: Large windows allow you to enjoy the passing landscapes.
+- Scenic Views: Large windows provide an unobstructed view of the passing landscape.

 Train Travel Tips